neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 in the same folder—the file will not be uploaded.

-If `Overwrite Existing Files` is on, then any existing files will be overwritten by newer versions of the file during transfer.
+If `Overwrite Existing Files` is on, then any existing files will be overwritten if the versions on local and central are different (e.g. size, modification datetime).
 ```

 With the data safely on our central storage,